zack-bitcoin/amoveo/docs/basics/trust_theory.md

 so 1.1 is perfect security.

-2.1 means there is a to spend X of your own money to destroy Y of someone else's, but you will get caught.
+2.1 means there is a way to spend X of your own money to destroy Y of someone else's, but you will get caught.

 4.1 means money can get stolen outright, but we will know who did it.